-4-ADNT is a major metabolite of TNT, appearing in the urine of TNT-exposed workers (Kongtip et al., 2012; Sabbioni and Rumler, 2007; Sabbioni et al., 2007; Sabbioni et al., 2005; Ahlborg et al., 1988; Yinon and Hwang, 1987; Woollen et al., 1986; Yinon and Hwang, 1986a; Almog et al., 1983; Channon et al., 1944; Lemberg and Callaghan, 1944), rats (Yinon and Hwang, 1985), rabbits (Yinon and Hwang, 1986b), and dogs (Snyder, 1946).
+2-ADNT is a major metabolite of TNT, appearing in the urine of TNT-exposed workers (Kongtip et al., 2012; Sabbioni and Rumler, 2007; Sabbioni et al., 2007; Sabbioni et al., 2005; Ahlborg et al., 1988; Yinon and Hwang, 1987; Woollen et al., 1986; Yinon and Hwang, 1986a; Almog et al., 1983; Channon et al., 1944; Lemberg and Callaghan, 1944), rats (Yinon and Hwang, 1985), rabbits (Yinon and Hwang, 1986b), and dogs (Snyder, 1946).
 Common downstream metabolites that result from further nitro reduction of these compounds include 4,6-diamino-2-nitrotoluene and 2,6-diamino-4-nitrotoluene (ATSDR, 1995).

 2-Methyl-5-nitroaniline is one of several urinary metabolites of 2,4-DNT (U.S. EPA, 2011c).
 Limited toxicokinetic data suggest that it may undergo further oxidative and reductive degradation to amino, hydroxyamino, and nitroso derivatives (MAK-Commission, 2012; IARC, 1990a; Mori et al., 1981).
 2,4-DNT and 2,6-DNT exhibit similar toxicokinetics (see Table C-2), and both compounds are metabolized in the liver and gastrointestinal tract of rodents (ATSDR, 2018; U.S. EPA, 2013, 2008).
 CYP oxidation predominates in the liver, leading to the formation of dinitrobenzyl alcohol, which is further metabolized to dinitrobenzoic acid.
 Dinitrobenzyl alcohol is also conjugated with glucuronide, which is partially excreted into the bile where hydrolysis and reductive metabolism by gut microflora occurs, followed by enterohepatic cycling.
-Common metabolic pathways for 4-ADNT and all analogue compounds include oxidation of the methyl group and reduction of nitro groups.
-Evaluation of the primary urinary metabolite data for each compound suggests that nitro reduction predominates for 4-ADNT and 2,6-DNT.
-The evidence suggests that reduction of the nitro groups results in generation of reactive oxygen species (ROS), which produces the downstream effects.
+Common metabolic pathways for 2-ADNT and all analogue compounds include oxidation of the methyl group and reduction of nitro groups.
+Evaluation of the primary urinary metabolite data for each compound suggests that nitro reduction predominates for 2-ADNT and TNT, while oxidation of the toluene methyl group may occur more readily for the 2,4-DNT and 2,6-DNT.
+The evidence suggests that reduction of the nitro groups results in generation of reactive oxidant species (ROS), which produces the downstream effects.

 STEP 5.
-CARCINOGENICITY OF 4-ADNT ANALOGUES AND MODE-OF-ACTION DISCUSSION
+CARCINOGENICITY OF 2-ADNT ANALOGUES AND MODE-OF-ACTION DISCUSSION